christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

   ])
 ```

 And there we pretty much have it.
 Our abstraction for a view/component.
-Let see it with the rest of our code:
+Lets see it with the rest of our code:

 ```javascript